schuchert/wikispaces/pages/Spring_Templates_JDBC_Using_Template_Method_Pattern.md

 [[Spring Templates Typical JDBC|<--Back]] [[Spring Templates JDBC Strategy Is A Template|Next-->]]

-# JDBC Using the Template Method Pattern=
+# JDBC Using the Template Method Pattern
 This version uses the [[http://en.wikipedia.org/wiki/Design_Patterns|GoF design pattern]] [[http://en.wikipedia.org/wiki/Template_method_pattern|Template Method]].
 For more details, take a look at this [[Template Method Pattern|Template Method Pattern Example]].

 In this case, we've factored out much of the code in the a base class called AbstractTemplateMethod.
 We have one concrete implementation of this class called Example2.
 The driver class, JdbcExample, now uses Exmaple2 to: